Sonosfera

 Even if you have an Entandem licence, Spotify terminates accounts without notice for breaching their commercial use ban.
 You lose your playlists, your account history, and your music mid-shift.

 We built it for commercial spaces.
 You get scheduling tools, explicit lyric filters, and genres matched to salon atmospheres.
-You skip the SOCAN paperwork entirely.
-Because we license music directly from artists, the artists get paid fairly, and you get complete legal protection.
+You get certificate wording that explains the eligible Sonosfera catalogue scope, while outside repertoire remains separate.
 If you want to understand the mechanics behind this, our guide on royalty-free vs licensed music explains the exact legal framework.

 Q: Is Spotify legal in a salon in Canada?
 A: No. Spotify's terms of service ban commercial use.
 You cannot legally play it for customers or staff in a Canadian salon, even if you hold an Entandem licence.